A blog by Ronny Allan

 This represents a challenge for regular healthcare professionals but also for Neuroendocrine Neoplasm specialists who are answering many questions asked by patients and their loved ones on a daily basis.
 I very much suspect this challenge is the same for many types of primary cancers located in a single organ, let alone a type of cancer that can potentially appear as a primary at cellular level in almost every organ or part of the human body.

+HETEROGENEITY.
 With NETs, the location of the primary(….ies) along with the stage/grade and differentiation (at Grade 3) can make enormous differences in how that patient is treated and also in prognostics.
 Add in syndromes and hereditary issues and you have a really difficult jigsaw.
-Because of this complexity, too many people make blanket statements about Neuroendocrine Cancer which are misleading and this is not helped by a lack of context in patient advocate foundation’s awareness campaigns/websites and a lack of robust moderation in patient groups, over a period of years in some of them.
+Because of this complexity, too many people end up making blanket statements about Neuroendocrine Cancer which are misleading and can frighten patients unnecessarily.
+This is not helped by a lack of context in patient advocate foundation’s awareness campaigns/websites and a lack of robust moderation in patient groups, over a period of years in some cases.

 In my own group.
 I see the above problems daily (on some days hourly) and I also see patients and their loved ones asking very detailed questions expecting a very detailed answer which will stand up in court.
 The average group member will not know how to answer this type of question, often some of the ‘blanket statements’ I mentioned above are made and need careful moderation if too outlandish.